wso2/docs-is/en/docs/references/concepts/authorization/introspection.md

 **Authorization codes:**

-- `ACTIVE`- Valid and yet to be exchanged for an access token.
+- `ACTIVE`- Valid and yet to be exchanged for an access token

-- `INACTIVE`- Invalid and already being exchanged for an access token.
+- `INACTIVE`- Invalid and already being exchanged for an access token

-- `EXPIRED`-  Invalid as it got expired before being exchanged to an access token.
+- `EXPIRED`-  Invalid as it got expired before being exchanged to an access token

 **Access tokens:**